 Sometimes the development of new herpes blisters at the early ulcer stage can prolong the herpes episode.
 On the other hand, the blister stage may be missed completely, and ulcers may appear like cuts or cracks in the skin.

-Some women with genital herpes may also notice a vaginal discharge.
+Some people with vaginas with genital herpes may also notice a vaginal discharge.

 The severity and range of herpes symptoms differ from person to person.
-Women with genital herpes frequently experience painful urination, and when this happens, it’s important to avoid the problem of urinary retention by drinking plenty of fluids to dilute the urine and thereby reduce pain and stinging.
+People with vaginas with genital herpes frequently experience painful urination, and when this happens, it’s important to avoid the problem of urinary retention by drinking plenty of fluids to dilute the urine and thereby reduce pain and stinging.
 Sitting in a partially filled bath when urinating also helps.

 Some people do not experience symptomatic herpes recurrences, but for those who do, recurrences are usually shorter and less severe than the primary herpes episode.
 Recurrences are often preceded by warning symptoms (also known as prodromal symptoms) such as tingling, itching, burning or pain.

 As with the initial herpes episode, there is a large variation in people’s experience of herpes recurrences.
 Approximately 80% of people having a first herpes episode caused by HSV-2 will have at least one recurrence, while only 50% of people with HSV-1 on their genitals will experience a recurrence.
 Genital herpes caused by HSV-2 recurs on average four to six times per year, while HSV-1 infection occurs less often, only about once per year.
 A minority will suffer more frequent herpes recurrences.